Time to read: 5 min

 Figure out a part number scheme before building a BOM

 It’s standard practice for each part to have a unique part number.
-In your BOM, the part number is the foremost identifier of the part, with a secondary text description to help with human readability.
+In your BOM, the part number is the foremost identifier of the part, with a secondary text description that makes it easier for humans to read.

 There are different schools of thought on part numbering systems:

-The simplest is a non-intelligent, purely sequential system where the part number doesn’t give any information on what a part is.
+The simplest is a purely sequential system where the part number doesn’t give any information about the part.
 For example, a screw and a resistor entered into the system adjacent to each other will be parts 001514 and 001515.
 This has the advantage of being lightweight in implementation; however, it’s not very human-readable.
+Consider using part numbers easier for humans to read in your BOM for manufacturing as well, to help mistake-proof your manufactured assemblies.

-The other system is an intelligent system, with the part number denoting what type of part it is.
+A different approach is to use an intelligent system in which the part number denotes what type of part it is.
 For example, a screw will be part SCRW1014, and a resistor will be RES2208.
-This is more human-readable, but as the types of parts in your master part library increases, you need to continuously make new categories and define new rules.
+This is more human-readable, but as the types of parts in your master part library increases, you’ll need to make new categories and define new rules (see example P/N designation for a super simple BOM in the image below).

 Regardless of what scheme you choose, make sure you keep a master part list, even if it’s just another spreadsheet.
 If you’re interested in learning more about part number schemes, read this.